Chaklader/SignalSyncPro/papers/PAPER_2.md

 - 31 leaves (24%) predict Next Phase: Transitions occur in specific high-demand scenarios
 - 25 leaves (20%) predict Skip-to-P1: Bus priority activated selectively

-This distribution roughly matches the action frequency in DQN-controlled episodes (Continue 68%, Next 23%, Skip-to-P1 9%), confirming the tree captures overall policy behavior.
+This distribution roughly matches the action frequency in DQN-controlled test episodes (Continue 82.1%, Next 15.6%, Skip-to-P1 2.3% across all 30 scenarios), confirming the tree captures overall policy behavior.

 **Human Validation:** The extracted rules can be reviewed by domain experts.
 Traffic engineers can identify whether rules make operational sense (e.g., "Does it make sense to Continue when major queue >12 and duration <25s?") or reveal